Original six frigates of the United States Navy: President

 Still under the command of John Rodgers, President made three extended cruises during the War of 1812 in company with Congress and briefly with United States.
 President encountered HMS Belvidera and engaged in a fight from which Belvidera eventually escaped.Cooper (1856), pp. 244–247.
 Pursuing a fleet of merchant ships, President sailed to within a day's journey of the English Channel before returning to Boston, capturing seven merchant ships en route.Maclay and Smith (1898), Volume 1, pp. 325–326.
 Her second cruise began with a pursuit of HMS Nymphe and HMS Galatea, but she failed to overtake either of them.
 Later prizes were the packet ship Swallow, carrying a large amount of currency, and eight other merchant ships.
 President returned on December 31.Maclay and Smith (1898), Volume 1, pp. 426–427.
 Her third cruise of the war began April 30, 1813, with her pursuit of HMS Curlew, but she once again lost a race to overtake an enemy ship.
 President spent five months at sea, capturing several merchant ships, but the only highlight was the capture of HMS Highflyer in late September.Maclay and Smith (1898), Volume 1, pp. 521–522.

 After the ship spent a year blockaded in port, Stephen Decatur assumed command of President.
 On the evening of January 14, 1815, President headed out of New York harbor but ran aground, suffering some damage to the copper.
 Unable to return to port, she was forced to head out to sea.
 Later the next afternoon she fought a battle with HMS Endymion.
 Decatur attempted to capture Endymion to replace President, but this plan failed because Endymion was smaller and more maneuverable.
 Decatur surrendered his ship to Endymion only to sail away under the cover of night.
 Subsequently, HMS Pomone and HMS Tenedos overtook President, and Decatur surrendered the ship once again to Endymion.Andrew Lambert, The Challenge: Britain Against America in the Naval War of 1812, Faber and Faber (2012).
 President was taken into the Royal Navy as HMS President, but served only a few years before being broken up in 1818.

+Legacy

+Under the Jefferson Administration in the early 1800s, Congress had little interest in enlarging the Navy, and left the frigates and any captured war prizes as the ocean-going force of the fleet.
+By 1813 and the War of 1812, Congress changed its tone and ordered six heavy frigates of the Java-class, which were slight modifications of the 44-gun variant.
+The design was then slightly modified with the seven heavy frigates of the Potomac-class in the 1820s, which served as the backbone of the Navy between the 1840s and 1850s.